Another day, another acronym.

 - Know your target customer.
 Remember that you’re paying for every click, so it’s a good idea to be as targeted as possible when setting up your ad campaigns.
 If you’re servicing the Illawarra Coast in regional NSW, for example, set your location targeting within this region.
 The same goes for industry, if you’re in manufacturing, limit your customer interest targeting to keep your ads relevant.

 - Focus on the top 3 rankings.
 According to Wordstream, 41% of clicks go to the top three Google ads.
 Like SEO, ranking is important: bid on keywords where you can get (or maintain) the top 3 position, such as ‘plumber in Wollongong’ rather than ‘plumber in NSW’.

 - Make an impact with your ad.
 The copywriting on your ad can make or break the success of your ad campaign.
 SEM listings on Google Adwords look the same as Google search results, so it’s important to stand out.
 Be straightforward in your writing, and include a call to action (‘buy now’ or ‘click here’).
 Keep in mind that each part of the ad has a set number of characters, so be sure to use up all the space available to you.

 SEO and SEM tend to work well together, with some of a company’s investment going into content creation for the former, and some going into paid search for the latter.
 Aside from the payment aspect of SEM, one of the biggest differences between the two is the ability to seriously hone in on a particular demographic or audience for super targeted ads.

 Targeting customers in your online marketing almost knows no bounds.
 Here are some of the top ways you can use SEM to speak to your audience:

-Yellow’s digital experts work with thousands of businesses to ensure their SEM is as effective as it can be.
-If you’d like to chat with one of our team about how we can create and implement an SEM strategy to connect you with the right customers, click through to book in a call back.
+Yellow Pages’ digital experts work with thousands of businesses to ensure their SEM is as effective as it can be.
+If you’d like to chat with one of our specialists about how we can create and implement an SEM strategy to connect you with the right customers, click through to book in a call.